 6 Back-to-School Tips

 Going back to school can be stressful for both students and parents.
 A little prep and organization can help ease anxiety and make back-to-school fun!
-With the first day of school right around the corner, here are six back-to-school tips to help you transition into the school year.
+With the new school year starting up, here are six back-to-school tips to help you transition into the school year.

 Tip 1: School Supplies

-If you haven’t already done so, get your “school supplies list” from your child’s school.
-Retailers like Walmart and Target also have a great feature on their websites where you can enter your school name and location to retrieve the supply list.
-These locations even provide lists so you can order directly online to get shipped to your home or local store.
-Take a few minutes to check out Walmart Supply List and Target Supply List.
-Find ways to save on school supplies!
+If you haven’t already done so, get your school supplies list from your child’s school.
+Retailers like Walmart and Target also have a great feature on their websites where you can enter the school name and location to retrieve the supply list.
+You can even order directly online and have it shipped to your home or local store.
+Back-to-school shopping can add up quickly, so check out some of our tips to save on school supplies!

 Tip 2: Before and Aftercare

-Before and aftercare gives working parents the flexibility they need while providing activities for children, like games, homework assistance, and hanging out with other students.
-You can check with your child’s school to see the type of programs they offer and discuss what works best for your family.
+Balancing your child’s school schedule with your workday can be a real challenge.
+Before and aftercare gives working parents the flexibility they need while keeping kids engaged with activities like games, homework assistance, and hanging out with other students.
+You can check with your child’s school to see what programs are available and decide what best fits your family’s needs.
+Having a childcare plan in place will make the back-to-school transition a lot easier for everyone.

 Tip 3: Transportation